STAY NEAR TOKYO TOWER AND OTHER LOCAL AREA ATTRACTIONS

-Midtown Tower rises from downtown Tokyo's Roppongi District near the metro station and offers incredible views stretching from Tokyo Tower to Mt.
+Midtown Tower rises from downtown Tokyo's Roppongi District near the metro station and offers incredible views stretching from National Stadium to Mt.
 Fuji.
 Within this architectural wonder, one of the tallest buildings in the city, is The Ritz-Carlton, Tokyo.
 The hotel is surrounded by foreign embassies, high-end shopping and attractions such as Mori Museum, Billboard Live and the Imperial Palace, allowing for easy exploration of the Roppongi Hills as well as areas including Akasaka, Minato Ward, Ginza and Shibuya.

 The National Art Center, Tokyo has no permanent collection.
 Instead it makes ample use of its 14,000 square meters of space with an ever-changing array of special exhibitions.
 Designed by the late Kisho Kurokawa, it is one of the country’s largest exhibition venues.